GOVERNMENT GRANTS & SCHEMES

 - Private Home – You will have to apply to the Urban Redevelopment Authority (URA)

 There is an administration fee (non-refundable) of S$20 (inclusive of GST) for each application.

 Upon successful registration with URA, a one-time permit for home office use will be granted.

 The Capability Development Grant (CDG) aims to support SMEs to scale up business capabilities and ensure business sustainability.
 You can take on projects in areas like product development, human capital development, business processes enhancements for productivity and business model transformation.
 The grant defrays up to 70 percent* of qualifying project costs such as consultancy, training, certification and equipment costs.

 The application requirements for smaller scale projects, for grant support of S$30,000 or less has also been simplified.
 You can look forward to more streamlined application forms and documentation requirements.

-With effect from 1 January 2017, SMEs seeking CDG support for consultancy-related costs under their upgrading projects will have to engage management consultants who possess SPRING-recognised certification.
+With effect from 1 January 2017, SMEs seeking CDG support for consultancy-related costs under their upgrading projects will have to engage management consultants who possess Enterprise Singapore-recognised certification.
 Management consultants who wish to serve SMEs in their CDG-supported upgrading projects should approach any of the appointed certification bodies to get certified.